I vaguely remember the Sega Saturn

 The Segata Sanshiro character became such an institution in Japan that not only did the Saturn outsell the N64, Segata himself was given a noble end in his final appearance.
 Sacrificing his life to save the Sega executives about to launch the Dreamcast by physically stopping a giant missile and riding it into space tells you everything that was perfect about this campaign in a single sentence.

-Having stumbled on such a wonderfully original and entertaining way to market the Saturn it beggars belief that Segata Sanshiro’s exploits didn’t become the basis of a global campaign.
-Having watched these ads a few times I have done two things.
+Having stumbled on such a wonderfully original and entertaining way to market the Saturn I can’t undertstnad why Segata Sanshiro’s exploits didn’t become the basis of a global campaign.
+Having watched these ads many times since discovering them I did two things.

-Firstly, I have become convinced that the adventures of Segata Sanshiro would have revived the Saturn’s flagging international sales.
+First, I became convinced that the adventures of Segata Sanshiro would have revived the Saturn’s flagging international sales.
 He would have kept Sega in the hardware business where they’d be proudly competing to this very day!

-And secondly, I went onto eBay and finally, 25 years late, bought a Sega Saturn.
+And secondly, I finally bought a Sega Saturn.